toddmorey/metalsmith-json-to-files-example/README.md

 ## Creating a collection

-Five total pages will be generated, but only one file is needed in the source directory (the rest are dynamically created by `metalsmith-json-to-files`).
-The file `src/ablums` defines the parameters for how you want the pages to be created: the specific json source file to use, the name of the collection, and the templates for the index page as well as the page for each entry.
+Only one source file is needed, `src/ablums`.
+It provides parameters for how the new pages should be created: the specific json source file to use, the name of the collection, and the layout templates for the index page and each entry.

 ```yaml
 ---